Drawings and Papers: 1950s-2000s

 Mr. Osmon taught at the University of California, Berkeley for five years before beginning his architectural practice in Arizona in 1973.
 He taught several design courses and a course on utopian housing at Arizona State University.
 His architectural projects have focused on building ecologically-sound and beautiful environments in the Sonoran Desert.

-The collection consists of architectural drawings produced for projects (residential, commercial, medical, educational) by Fred Linn Osmon, as well as a small amount of biographical and historical materials.
+The collection consists of architectural drawings produced for projects (residential, commercial, medical, educational) by Fred Linn Osmon, as well as files documenting Osmon's life and professional career as an architect and teacher.

 Click here to view collection finding aid (pdf)